1 9 5 2 – 1 9 5 6 (USA)

 129 x 30 minute episodes

-This early American dramatic anthology series was produced by the Four Star Television Studios for CBS and presented half-hour TV plays.
+This early American dramatic anthology series was produced by the Four Star Television company (owned by David Niven, Dick Powell and Charles Boyer) for CBS and presented as half-hour TV plays.

-The four stars alternated as the major performers on the semiweekly dramas.
-Although the stars played varied roles in different plays, one character who appeared often was a nightclub owner named Willie Dante, played by Dick Powell.
+The series starred Boyer, Powell and Niven in rotation with an invited guest star.
+Although the stars played varied roles in different plays, one character who appeared regularly was a nightclub owner named Willie Dante, played by Dick Powell.

 Originally an alternating series, Four Star Revue expanded to a weekly offering in September 1953, presenting quality drama, including ‘Village in the City’ with Niven; ‘Death Makes a Pair’ with Lloyd Corrigan and Jay Novello; ‘The Collar’ with Niven; ‘That Woman’ with Lupino; and `Here Comes the Suit’ with Niven.